Marfa With Dogs: A Pet-Friendly Visitor's Guide

 In town:

-- Davis Mountains State Park (about 45 minutes north) allows leashed dogs on most trails.
-The shorter loops are doable for any dog with reasonable fitness; the longer ones get rocky.
+Davis Mountains State Park (about 45 minutes north) — Leashed dogs are allowed on most trails.
+The shorter loops near the visitor center are doable for any dog with reasonable fitness; the longer Skyline Drive hikes get rocky and exposed.
+There's a picnic area near the entrance that works for a tailgate lunch with the dog.

-- Balmorhea State Park (about an hour northeast) doesn't allow dogs in the pool — for obvious reasons — but there's a dog-friendly day-use area and the drive itself is one of the prettier short trips out of Marfa.
+Balmorhea State Park (about an hour northeast) — No dogs in the pool (for obvious reasons), but the day-use area is dog-friendly and the drive is one of the prettier short trips out of Marfa.
+A good half-day option.

 Where Dogs Don't Work in Marfa